jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-1.md

 He is fully confident that we will heartily go along with him.
  -->

-10 We are more ashamed to weep than to laugh before others because we feel that the observers are more likely to go along with us in the agreeable, than in the painful emotion.
+{{< s v="10" >}} We are more ashamed to weep than to laugh before others because we feel that the observers are more likely to go along with us in the agreeable, than in the painful emotion.
 It is always miserable to complain, even under the most dreadful calamities.

 But the triumph of victory is not always ungraceful.
 Prudence advises us to be humble in success in order to avoid that envy excited by this very triumph.

-11 The non-envious mob heartily congratulate their superior at a triumph.
+{{< s v="11" >}}  The non-envious mob heartily congratulate their superior at a triumph.
 - But their grief is commonly sedate at an execution.

 Our sorrow at a funeral is generally just an affected sadness.